 The Conservation Area has boundaries onto countryside, particularly to the south and west and the setting of the Area in the context of the adjoining fields and woodland are an important part of their conservation.
-The Parish Council will aim to review the existing Conservation Area for possible modification and extension, and also review other areas of the Village and Parish to assess suitability for Conservation Area status.

-POLICY ALC4: Conservation Area:
+AIM: Conservation Area

 Development will be supported where it enhances and does not detract from the Conservation area, and respects and is sympathetic to the character and setting of this area.
+The Parish Council will aim to review the existing Conservation Area in partnership with the District Council and other stakeholders for possible modification and extension, and also review other areas of the Village and Parish to assess suitability for Conservation Area status as part of the ongoing monitoring and review of the plan.